tianchengzhe/EllipTrack_docs/docs/GUI_parameter.rst

 .. figure:: _static/images/parameter/1_2.png
    :align: center

 1. Movie Coordinate and Frame ID --- Check "Not Multi-Well Plate" if movies are not captured on a multi-well plate.
+Frame ID can start with 0.
 2. Camera dark noises (CMOS Offset) --- Optional.
 Path to the MAT file storing the camera dark noises.
 Leave empty if not available.
 3. Method of Jitter Correction